Should I Watch..? 'Ocean's Twelve' (2004)

 What's the big deal?

-Ocean's Twelve is a comedy heist film released in 2004 and is the sequel to the 2001 remake of Rat Pack classic Ocean's Eleven (1).
+Ocean's Twelve is a comedy heist film released in 2004 and is the sequel to the 2001 film Ocean's Eleven, itself a remake of the 1960 movie of the same name.
 Like its predecessor, it was directed by Steven Soderbergh and features a large ensemble cast comprised of a large list of Hollywood A-listers.
 The film concerns the efforts of casino owner Terry Benedict to recover the money stolen by Danny Ocean's gang in the first film, forcing the rogues to Europe to engage in a high-stakes battle of wits against a master criminal known as The Night Fox.
 The film received mixed reviews when it was released and grossed a worldwide total of $362 million, much less than Ocean's Eleven but still enough to make the film the tenth highest grossing movie of the year.

 What's it about?